Environment variables

 TIMELINE_INBOXES Optional

-to your timeline are physically stored in the database, rather than being
+default), all posts visible to your timeline are physically stored in the

-filtered in real-time as they are displayed.
-This is useful for relatively
+database, rather than being filtered in real-time as they are displayed.

-larger instances with many incoming posts.
+This is useful for relatively larger instances with many incoming posts.

 ALLOW_HTML Optional